nightbarron/Report_Vietnix_LinuxBasic/README.md

 Explain: the result show that, `1c1` we need to change the first line of file1 to get the same as file2.

 ## 18.11 xargs - build and execute command lines from standard input
-xarIt is a tool support execute command with may options.
+xargs is a tool support execute command with may options.

 Code:
 ```